 Being adopted – as I’m learning – typically comes with a set of very specific emotional issues: Abandonment, rejection and separation.
 There are other themes including choice, belonging, control, trust and more.
 (If you want to read more details about my own personal adoption journey, I write about it here).

 It’s now abundantly clear how some of these have played out in my own life, especially around the theme of location independence:

-- I have no real concept of what it means to belong anywhere – to a place, a country, a city, a person, or even myself – because adoption is all about not belonging and also about choice (read here why choice isn’t as positive as it sounds).
+- I have no real concept of what it means to belong anywhere – to a place, a country, a city, a person, or even myself – because adoption is all about not belonging and also about choice.
 My nomadic stint to search for somewhere to call ‘home’ was a quest for that sense of belonging, though in hindsight I had no idea what it was I was looking for.

 - I’ve always been afraid of putting down too many (any?) roots in any one place because making those kinds of connections requires trust and vulnerability; and I’ve liked the sense of being able to up sticks and leave should I choose (which is also why minimalism is an important thing for me – nothing to tie me down, nothing to hold me back and nothing to have a connection to).
 Being location independent meets this need very nicely, thank you very much!

 But when you stop travelling something strange and mystical can happen…you have the time and the space to think more, to do more and to be more; and in some respects, what you discover can be far more exciting than anything that happens on the road 😉

 It’s why I can finally – 7 years after I stopped writing on this blog – start creating here again.
 Because even though I’m no longer nomadic, I am still location independent.

 And I’ve realised my search is not for the right place to call home or for the excitement of a life of a travel, but is for something much, much deeper and is a journey I think many of us are on.